 Swimming pools seem to be an interesting approach to provide positive community infrastructure.

 The introduction of non-sniffable Opal fuel is not all gold.
 Police reported that sniffable petrol is smuggled into communities where it sells for up to $100 a litre .

-Young Aboriginal people who cannot sniff petrol anymore have been known to switch to other drugs like cannabis, ecstasy and amphetamines .
-But there’s another replacement for sniffable petrol, readily available in every supermarket: glue.
+Young Aboriginal people who cannot sniff petrol anymore have been known to switch to other drugs like cannabis, ecstasy and amphetamines or paint.
+But there's another replacement for sniffable petrol, readily available in every supermarket: glue.

 Very much like petrol, glue gives a feeling of euphoria and exhilaration when inhaled.
 It leads to dizziness, loss of co-ordination, slurred speech and mental deterioration .
 It is considered, in some ways, more dangerous than petrol.
 Concern was growing in 2008 in Alice Springs where children were increasingly starting to sniff glue.

 Glue and petrol are classified as inhalants, and inhalants can be highly addictive and dangerous to one’s health.

 Sniffers have also worked out ways to make Opal fuel addictive.
 Putting a piece of Styrofoam (for example from a coffee cup) into the fuel causes a chemical reaction which, for bio diesel, lets the foam dissolve "like a snowflake in water" according to scientists .
 From the resulting mix addicts can get their high .

 But BP Australia, manufacturer of Opal fuel, says that "Opal fuel can’t be made ‘intoxicating’ by using polystyrene to alter the fuel" .
 This would only be possible if the added component itself was already intoxicating.

 In Arnhem Land, people leave bowls of petrol on car bonnets, in the hope that sniffers will accept the gifts instead of ripping apart fuel lines.— Andrew Stojanovski, The Sydney Morning Herald